gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 Each node created by the filesystem source plugin includes the raw content of the file and its _media type_.

-[A **media type**](https://en.wikipedia.org/wiki/Media_type) (also **MIME type** and **content type**) is an official way to identify the format of files/content that is transmitted on the internet, e.g. over HTTP or through email.
-You might be familiar with other media types such as `application/javascript`, `application/pdf`, `audio/mpeg`, `text/html`, `text/plain`, `image/jpeg`, etc.
+[A **media type**](https://en.wikipedia.org/wiki/Media_type) (also **MIME type** and **content type**) is an official way to identify the format of files/content that are transmitted via the internet, e.g. over HTTP or through email.
+You might be familiar with other media types such as `application/javascript`, `audio/mpeg`, `text/html`, etc.

-Each source plugin is responsible for setting the media type for the nodes they create.
+Each source plugin is responsible for setting the media type for the nodes it creates.
 This way, source and transformer plugins can work together easily.

 This is not a required field -- if it's not provided, Gatsby will [infer](/docs/glossary#inference) the type from data that is sent -- but it's the way for source plugins to indicate to transformers that there is "raw" data that can still be further processed.
 It also allows plugins to remain small and focused.
 Source plugins don't have to have opinions on how to transform their data: they can set the `mediaType` and push that responsibility to transformer plugins, instead.